doorcountylandtrust/dclt-strategic-system/data/dclt/3 REFERENCE & TOOLS/Analytics and Lessons Learned/— Analytics & Insights/2015 Member Survey Stakeholder Insights.md

 Marketing Implications:
 Showcase conservation wins with measurable impact (e.g., "We protected X acres from development").
 Use storytelling to highlight how land preservation directly supports wildlife and local water quality.
-Leverage advocacy messaging—position DCLT as a trusted voice on land-use policies and conservation challenges.
+Leverage advocacy messaging-position DCLT as a trusted voice on land-use policies and conservation challenges.
 3. Financial & Donor Engagement
 Insight: Members strongly value DCLT’s work and prioritize it in charitable giving.
 Key Takeaways: